Roman Holiday is a 1953 film shot in Rome, Italy. ‘Roman holiday’ is a metaphor for dissociation and madness (see Monarch slaves).

 Joe is unaware of her identity and assumes she is drunk, but reluctantly drags her into a cab.
 When Joe asks the increasingly groggy Anne for an address, she insists that she lives in the Colosseum.
 Not knowing what else to do, Joe takes Anne to his tiny apartment.
 There, while trying to undress herself so that she can don Joe’s pajamas, Anne admits that she has never been alone with a man and starts to recite poetry.

 The car/cab is a symbolic chariot — chariots are heavenly vehicles used in transiting from one dimension to another; Anne is transitioning from the world of reality (madness) to the world of fantasy (dissociation/spiritual binding through demonic possession).
 The Colosseum is where Roman slaves used to perform.
 Pajamas symbolise the relaxed state surrounding sleep; Anne has now completely dissociated.
-Monarch slaves dissociate so that more demons can be installed to control them.
+Monarch slaves are forced to dissociate so that more demons can be installed to control them, or so that the demons that already possess them can regain control.
 So Anne, who surfaced when the madness manifested, and who is a dysfunctional maniac, has been calmed.
 The reciting of poetry represents the texts and pictures from certain books, such as The Wonderful Wizard of Oz and Alice in Wonderland used in witchcraft to create Monarch slaves.